zuhlke/engineering-posts/lit-tailwind.md

 <p class="read-the-docs">${this.docsHint}</p>
 ```

-Lets run the app and go check the browser!
+Let's run the app and go check the browser!

 ![Test app with applied tailwindcss classes](https://cdn.hashnode.com/res/hashnode/image/upload/v1666381244612/c4nqXwrVA.png?auto=compress)

+Beautiful!

 ## But how does it work?

-The magic keyword is "constructable stylesheet".
+The magic keyword is "constructable stylesheets".
 If you haven't heard of this yet, before lit I
 didn't either.
 But here's a great blog post about how they work:
 [constructable stylesheets](https://web.dev/constructable-stylesheets/).

-We can see them in our dev tools next to the class names:
+The dev tools also help us by showing `constructed stylesheet` next to classes that originate from
+one of these.

 ![Dev tools showing constructed stylesheets](https://cdn.hashnode.com/res/hashnode/image/upload/v1666381493758/kwWhB-665.png?auto=compress)

 This way lit can use these stylesheets and reference them in the components.
 This means we will now
 have one constructed stylesheet with all the tailwind classes that have been found in our code which